MPhuongLe/blog.hocnoi/_posts/2025-10-18-Herbs-In-Vietnam.md

 </table>
 </div>

-Lá mơ (Paederia lanuginosa) is a type of leaf with fine hairs, coming from a climbing plant — hence its other name, mơ lông (“hairy mơ”).
-There is very little information about this plant on Wikipedia; it is simply noted as “edible and used as a vegetable in Vietnam.”
-In general, it has a distinctive, slightly bitter flavor, though I lack the precise vocabulary to describe its taste and aroma in detail.
+Lá mơ (Paederia lanuginosa) is a type of leaf with fine hairs, coming from a climbing plant - hence its other name, mơ lông (“hairy mơ”).
+There is little information about this plant on Wikipedia; it is simply noted as *“edible and used as a vegetable in Vietnam.”* In general, it has a distinctive, slightly bitter flavor, though I lack the precise vocabulary to describe its taste and aroma in detail.

-In Vietnam, lá mơ appears in two typical dishes: **thịt heo luộc** (boiled pork) and **trứng chiên** (omelette).
+As you read at the beginning of this post, lá mơ can be used like any other herb when served with bánh xèo, even though I had never seen it used this way until that moment.
+As far as I know, lá mơ appears in two typical dishes: **thịt heo luộc** (boiled pork) and **trứng chiên** (omelette).

 ***Boiled pork***